-The aim of this section is to point out the robustness of the anisotropic model and to discuss to what extent our results, in particular flow modifications, differ from previous findings found in the literature (see e.g. [47]).
+The aim of this section is to point out the robustness of the anisotropic model and to discuss to what extent our results, in particular flow modifications, differ from previous findings found in the literature (see e.g. [52]).
 Such differences can be attributed essentially to (i) the absence of rotation and averaged density gradients (this has been chosen for mathematical ease) and (ii) the closure model.

 Focussing on the first effect, it is well known that the allowance of rotation and density gradients might have a profound impact on the stability properties.
-Indeed, in Ref.
-[47] it was found that the additional contributions to the magnetic well (the dA_2/dr term given by Eq.
-(30) in the reference above) due to realistic radial variation of Ω and $\bar{\rho}$ can be considerably larger than the last term in (17).
-Radial variations of the equilibrium averaged density can be included (e.g. in the model of the current paper) rather simply, yielding where $\omega_A(r) = R_0^2 \bar{\rho}(r)$ and $\hat{\alpha} = -2R_0 [\bar{p}(1+\mathcal{M}^2)]' q^2$ ((we also must replace α with $\hat{\alpha}$ in Eqs.
-(16) and (19)).
+Indeed, in reference [52] it was found that the additional contributions to the magnetic well (the dA_2/dr term given by equation (30) in the reference above) due to realistic radial variation of Ω and $\bar{\rho}$ can be considerably larger than the last term in (17).
+Radial variations of the equilibrium averaged density can be included (e.g. in the model of the current paper) rather simply, yielding where $\omega_A(r) = R_0^2 \bar{\rho}(r)$ and $\hat{\alpha} = -2R_0[\bar{p}(1+\mathcal{M}^2)]'q^2$ ((we also must replace α with $\hat{\alpha}$ in equations (16) and (19)).
 On the contrary, dealing with rotation gradients is much more difficult.
 This is because, if rotation is radially dependent, we cannot set to zero the Doppler shifted eigenvalue across the whole low-shear region.
-This, therefore, requires a more elaborate calculation of the perturbed distribution function (cf. Eq.
-(11)), which yields a complicated expression of the plasma response written in terms of the plasma dispersion function [39].
-We nevertheless stress that within the infernal framework and under appropriate approximations, effects of sheared flows can be included in the analysis, thus showing off the power of the approach.
+This, therefore, requires a more elaborate calculation of the perturbed distribution function (cf equation (11), which yields a complicated expression of the plasma response written in terms of the plasma dispersion function [44].
+We nevertheless stress that within the infernal framework and under appropriate approximations, effects of sheared flows of the order $a\Omega'/\Omega \sim 1$ can be included in the analysis, thus showing off the power of the approach.
 The inclusion of these particular flows demonstrates that a generalisation beyond simple anisotropy is possible, and that future work will attempt to take into account flows that resemble more realistic experimental situations.
+We finally point out that a large flow shear may break the assumptions employed in our model, in particular the gyrotropic assumption [81, 82].
+However, as long as we do not deal with instabilities localised in extremely pronounced ITBs or at the pedestal where the flow shear can be very large, the assumptions within our framework is developed should be reasonably fulfilled.